A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Introduction

 The remaining of the paper is organized as follows.
 In Section 2, taking CSF as an example, we begin by recalling the standard BGN scheme, and then propose a second-order in time, BGN-based parametric finite element method for solving CSF.
+Two mesh regularization procedures are proposed to ensure the good mesh quality during the evolution.
 Section 3 is devoted to explaining the importance of using shape metrics, such as manifold distance and Hausdorff distance, to accurately measure the errors of two curves.
 We extend the proposed second-order scheme to other geometric flows such as AP-CSF and the fourth-order flow SDF in Section 4.
 Extensive numerical results are provided to demonstrate the accuracy and efficiency of the proposed schemes in Section 5.
 Finally, we draw some conclusions in Section 6.